Eleider Álvarez: Álvarez vs. Kovalev II

 Following the loss, it was reported that Álvarez's new contract with Top Rank would continue, but with some 'financial consequences'.
 It was said that Álvarez would not be guaranteed a minimum $250,000 purse, not including any monetary bonuses.
 The contract stated if Álvarez could recapture a world title, the original terms would be reinstated.

-Álvarez vs. TBA
+Cancelled fight vs Jesse Hart

 According to The Montreal Journal, Álvarez was due to make his ring return on 28 June 2019 at the Videotron Center in Canada.
 On 20 March, it was reported that former super middleweight world title challenger Jesse Hart (25-2, 21 KOs) was the leading contender to fight Álvarez.
 Hart's only concern was the bout taking place in Canada.
 In April, Álvarez agreed to fight Hart, pending a contract signing.
 It was reported on 3 May, whilst in training, Álvarez had suffered a torn ligament in his foot, meaning his ring return would be delayed.

 Álvarez vs Seals

-In his comeback fight, Alvarez fought Michael Seals on 18th January, 2020.
+In his comeback fight, Alvarez fought Michael Seals on 18 January 2020.
 Alvarez caught Seals with a big overhand right at the end of the seventh round, from which Seals would not get up.